 Something was obviously wrong, so I turned to the FCC and found no entities or file names from before 2012.

-Then I went to Wikipedia and read Williams helped Sinclair buy Barrington Broadcasting in late 2013, so he got stations in Flint, MI, and Myrtle Beach, SC, but they remain operated by Sinclair.
+Then I went to Wikipedia and read Williams helped Sinclair buy Barrington Broadcasting in late 2013, so he got stations in Flint, Mich., and Myrtle Beach, S.C., but they remain operated by Sinclair.
 They’re actually his only stations run by Sinclair and remember, at the time, his company was accused of “acting as a ‘sidecar’ of Sinclair to skirt FCC ownership rules.”

 But that was then.

 A year later, he actually, really bought three stations from Sinclair: one in Charleston and two in Alabama.

 Charleston wasn’t planned.
 The first two paragraphs from a Sept., 2014, Broadcasting & Cable magazine article is posted on HSH’s website’s News section.